Luk3Yao/dots/README.md

 there are some trick script

 - imgcat : special for iterm2 to preview images in ranger
 - tldr : too long don't read
 - mntfs : mount the ntfs-format disk

+### alacritty

+I think the alacritty with better efficiency is better than the iterm2.

+### yabai

+Since my display is about 32inch, so I need yabai to till-manage my windows not only for functionality but for aesthetics.